LinkedEarth/PyleoTUPS/docs/contribution_guide.rst

 If you added the upstream repository as described above you will see something like::

-    origin  git@github.com:yourname/PyTUPS.git (fetch)
+    origin  git@github.com:yourname/PyleoTUPS.git (fetch)
-    origin  git@github.com:yourname/PyTUPS.git (push)
+    origin  git@github.com:yourname/PyleoTUPS.git (push)
-    upstream  git://github.com/LinkedEarth/PyTUPS.git (fetch)
+    upstream  git://github.com/LinkedEarth/PyleoTUPS.git (fetch)
-    upstream  git://github.com/LinkedEarth/PyTUPS.git (push)
+    upstream  git://github.com/LinkedEarth/PyleoTUPS.git (push)

-Now your code is on GitHub, but it is not yet a part of the PyTUPS project.
+Now your code is on GitHub, but it is not yet a part of the PyleoTUPS project.
 For that to happen, a pull request needs to be submitted on GitHub.

 Filing a Pull Request
 """""""""""""""""""""